 Although not beachfront, the hotel is near two of the area's most beautiful beaches.
 A quick seven-minute walk downhill gets you to the quiet and more secluded Biesanz Beach, where you can rent kayaks and snorkel gear.
 If you'd like to spend time at Espadilla Beach, the resort offers a direct shuttle service.

 On-site, you'll have a few amenities to enjoy, including beautiful outdoor pools with ocean views, tennis courts, walking paths, and even mini-golf.
 When you get hungry, you can grab a bite at La Galeria, the main restaurant serving a breakfast buffet and a la carte menu of local and international food, or stay casual with snacks at the lounge bar or swim-up bar.
 Other options include a wine cellar and private dining.
 Learn more

 For a unique option, consider Igloo Beach Lodge with its trendy hipster vibe and igloo-shaped huts.
 The eco-friendly domes are small and minimalist, but you'll find warm wooden accents and decor on the inside.
 Because they resemble a tiny home, everything is small: small bathrooms, little storage space, and a slightly cramped feeling.
 Still, each igloo offers one or two double beds, and all have private bathrooms, an outdoor sitting area, smart TVs, minifridges, air conditioning, and digital home features.

 Igloo Beach Lodge is just a short path away from public access to Playa Espadilla, where the hotel has its own area.
-The property is also within walking distance to the national park and several cafes and restaurants—many guests choose to simply walk down the beach to visit these hot spots!
+The property is also within walking distance of the national park and several cafés and restaurants—many guests choose to simply walk down the beach to visit these hotspots.